|Add to your personal catalog|

 Interdisciplinary Colloquia Courses:

 IC-202 Shaping the American Mind (Fall; Yearly; 4.00 Credits; IC) Beginning in the seventeenth century scientific revolution, continuing with a look at the enlightenment thinkers that brought notions of liberty, economics and pluralism to the United States, this course uses the history of ideas to ask why we Americans are and what ideas helped make us this way.
-Prerequisites: EN110.
+Prerequisites: EN110 or EN109.

 IC-203 Genomics, Ethics & Society (Fall; Variable; 4.00 Credits; IC) The purpose of this course will be to gain an understanding of the science behind the genome project and develop an understanding how ethical norms are established and challenged.
 Students will discuss and debate the potential implications of this new technology for them as individuals and for society in general.
 Prerequisites: EN 110.

-IC-205 Modern Knowledge & the Self (Fall; Yearly; 4.00 Credits; IC) Who are we?
+IC-205 Modern Knowledge & the Self (Fall; Yearly; 4.00 Credits; IC,CW) Who are we?
 In what kind of world do we live?
 What can we know about the world and ourselves and how?
 This course examines how the modern has changed our answers to these and other questions.
 Particular attention will be paid to modern and post-modern understandings of scientific and narrative knowledge as well as cultural transformations in the comprehension of the self.
 Materials include films, novels, essays, and the visual arts.
-Prerequisites: EN110.
+Prerequisites: EN110 or EN109.

 IC-207 Remote Field Course (YYearly; 2.00 Credits; IC,CW) This course builds on the introduction to the Southwest the students began in IC206, by taking them to the field to explore the biology, geology, anthropology, and history of the Southwest desert region from a variety of perspectives.
 Students explore how humans have historically interacted in this arid environment and how modern culture has placed environmental burdens on the region's resources.
-This 2 credit course culminates the IC experience in a 17 day field trip to the deserts of Arizona, Colorado, New Mexico and Utah.
+This 2 credit course culminates the IC experience in a 17 day field trip to the deserts of Arizona, Colorado, New Mexico and Utah from 5/19 till 6/4/13.
 Prerequisites: EN110.
 There is a fee applied to this course.
-One half of the total fee is charged with IC206 in the spring.
+One half of the total fee is charged with IC206 inthe spring.
 The second half is charged when students register for IC207 in the summer along with any module fees.
 Completion of IC206 and IC207 fulfills the IC requirement.
-Prerequisites: EN110.
+You will not receive IC credit unless you complete both courses.
+Prerequisites: EN110 or EN109.
 Corequisite: IC206.
-This course requires the permission of Dr. Kathy Jones.
+This course requires permission from Jim Borgardt.

 IC-208 The History of God (Spring; Yearly; 4.00 Credits; IC) This course will give students an introduction to the concept of God in western culture and how our understanding of God has changed from the ancient Hebrews to the modern era.
 Topics will include how concepts of God have been influenced by politics and culture; the interrelationship between popular and intellectual religion; and how religious belief influences, and is influenced by power.
 Prerequisite: EN110 or EN109.